azazdeaz/LazyJsonUndoRedo/README.md

 Flagging
  o = {}, ljur = new LazyJsonUndoRedo(o);
- //the changes between the start- end endFlag calls will be treated as one step in the history
+ //the changes between the start- end endFlag calls will be treated as one step
+ //in the history
  var endFlagId = ljur.startFlag();
  o.c = {}
  o.c.b = 1